-Speech and language therapy is available for students with the eligibility of DHH who are enrolled at their home campus (but not in a deaf education cluster site classroom) and have an IEP for speech services.
-These students will receive speech therapy services from the district/campus in which they attend.
+Speech and language therapy is available for students with the eligibility of DHH who are enrolled in Fort Bend ISD (but not in a deaf education cluster site classroom) and have an IEP for speech services.
+These students will receive speech therapy services from the Fort Bend ISD campus in which they attend.